On rearrangement inequalities for T-norm logics: Introduction

 The dual inequality, obtained by swapping addition with multiplication and the direction of the inequality, is also true \cite{oppenheim:rearrangement:1954}, but only for nonnegative numbers in general ($x_i\geq 0$, $y_i\geq 0$):

-Eq. (\ref{eqn:rearrange2}) says that similarly ordered terms minimize the product of sums of pairs, while opposite ordered terms maximize the product of sums.
+These two inequalities say that similarly ordered terms minimize the product of sums of pairs, while opposite ordered terms maximize the product of sums.
 In Ref. \cite{Minc1971} it was shown that Eq. (\ref{eqn:rearrange1}) and Eq. (\ref{eqn:rearrange2}) are equivalent for positive numbers.

 In Eqns. (\ref{eqn:rearrange1}-\ref{eqn:rearrange2}) there are two binary operations $+$ and $\times$ and an order $\leq$ and in Ref. \cite{wu:rearrangement:2022} this has been extended to partially ordered rings (po-rings) such as Hermitian matrices.
 The goal of this paper is to extend these inequalities to algebraic structures governing multi-valued logic.
 The motivation here is that there are multi-valued logics where the conjunction is defined as multiplication and the disjunction is defined as addition clipped at $1$.
 It is therefore of interest to study whether consequences of arithmetical operations, such as the rearrangement inequality, extend to more general definitions of conjunction and disjunction, and what the requirements are that allow for such extensions.